WET BASEMENT AND CRAWL SPACE

 prolonged, the opportunity for this roof water to soak

-- Excessive watering of flower beds and
+- Automatic or excessive watering of flower beds and

 shrubbery around the foundation wall.
 Once the upper soil